leimingyu/notes-deeplearning/reinforced.md

 2. receive observation
 3. receive scalar reward

-The **history** is the sequence of observations, actions, rewards
+The **history** is the sequence of observations, actions, rewards (markov state)

 **State** is the information used to determine what happens next.

-1. environment state
+1. environment state: the env 's private representation (markov state)
+ * not visible to the agent
- * haha
+ * contain irrelevant information
+2. agent state: the agent's internal representation
+3. information state (markov state): contains all the useful information from the history
+ * the future is independent of the past given the present

+full observability: agent directly observed env state, markov decision process (MDP)

+partial observability: agent indirectly observes env
- * world
+ * texus hold'em
-2. you know
+ * agent state [math]\neq[/math] env state